lersilva/lersilva/README.md

 ### Hi there 👋

-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+💡 &nbsp;I like to explore new technologies and develop software solutions.

 ### ⚙️ &nbsp;GitHub Analytics